sbutcher/sregistry/docs/pages/install.md

 cd sregistry
 ```

-For the files linked below, you should find the correspoinding file in the Github repository that you cloned.
+For the files linked below, you should find the corresponding file in the Github repository that you cloned.
 If you are setting this up for the first time, it's recommended to try locally and then move onto your production resource.

 ## Settings